East-West Highway and Belcrest Road

 Massachusetts-based T.J.
 Maxx renovated space previously leased by Office Depot and Lenscrafters.
 The (27,500 square foot) T.J.
 Maxx opened for business October 20, 2013.
 Swedish fashion retailer H & M gutted five store spaces in the mall's northwest block.
 Their (20,000 square foot) store was dedicated on December 2, 2016.

-A 30 million dollar makeover, which added new facades to the exterior and completely renovated interior common areas, got underway in late 2016.
-As part of the renovation, new stores were signed.
+A 30 million dollar makeover, which added new exterior facades and renovated all common areas, got underway in late 2016.
+As part of the remodeling, new stores were signed.
 Chipotle Mexican Grill and Five Guys Burgers & Fries welcomed first diners in February 2018.
-DSW (Designer Shoe Warehouse) opened in March 2018, followed by Ulta Beauty, which made its debut in April of the same year.
+DSW opened in March 2018, followed by Ulta Beauty, which made its debut in April of the same year.
+J.C.
+Penney's vacant building was partially demolished.
+Irish fashion retailer Primark set up shop in a 30,000 square foot section and opened for business in 2025.

 Sources: